ArchiveBox/ArchiveBox/README.md

 <pre lang="bash"><code>
 # create a new empty directory and initalize your collection (can be anywhere)
-mkdir ~/archivebox && cd ~/archivebox docker run -v $PWD:/data -it archivebox/archivebox init docker run -v $PWD:/data -it archivebox/archivebox --version
+mkdir ~/archivebox && cd ~/archivebox docker run -v $PWD:/data -it archivebox/archivebox init --setup

 # start the webserver and open the UI (optional)
-docker run -v $PWD:/data -it -p 8000:8000 archivebox/archivebox server --createsuperuser 0.0.0.0:8000
+docker run -v $PWD:/data -p 8000:8000 archivebox/archivebox server 0.0.0.0:8000
 open http://127.0.0.1:8000

 # you can also add links and manage your archive via the CLI: